ciribob/DCS-CTLD/README.md

 ctld.buildTimeFOB = 120 --time in seconds for the FOB to be built

-ctld.radioSound = "beacon.ogg" -- the name of the sound file to use for the FOB radio beacons
+ctld.radioSound = "beacon.ogg" -- the name of the sound file to use for the FOB radio beacons.
+If this isnt added to the mission BEACONS WONT WORK! ctld.radioSoundFC3 = "beaconsilent.ogg" -- name of the second silent radio file, used so FC3 aircraft dont hear ALL the beacon noises... :)

+ctld.deployedBeaconBattery = 15 -- the battery on deployed beacons will last for this number minutes before needing to be re-deployed

+ctld.enabledRadioBeaconDrop = true -- if its set to false then beacons cannot be dropped by units
 ```

 To change what units can be dropped from crates modify the spawnable crates section.
 An extra parameter, ```cratesRequired = NUMBER``` can be added so you need more than one crate to build a unit.
 This parameter cannot be used for the HAWK system as that is already broken into 3 crates.
 You can also specify the coalition side so RED and BLUE have different crates to drop.
 If the parameter is missing the crate will appear for both sides.